British line of succession: Next heir to throne as Charles diagnosed with cancer

 Prince Andrew, the Duke of York

-Prince Andrew, Queen Elizabeth II’s second child and King Charles III’s younger brother, is eighth in line to the throne.
+Prince Andrew, Queen Elizabeth II’s third child and King Charles III’s younger brother, is eighth in line to the throne.

-The royal, who has denied allegations of sexual abuse, has two children with ex-wife Rebecca Ferguson.
+The royal, who has denied allegations of sexual abuse, has two children with ex-wife Sarah Ferguson.
 His children are also in the line of succession, as well as his grandchildren.

 Princess Beatrice of York